 UC Berkeley (English)［イベント情報］April 8, 2020(Wed)

-Please kindly be informed that in order to prevent the spread of the new coronavirus, the Art Research Center has been closed since April 8.
+Please kindly be informed that in order to prevent the spread of the new coronavirus, the Art Research Center will be closed from April 19.

 During this period of time, we will unfortunately not be able to respond to your visit to the Art Research Center.